jhorey/ferry/README.md

 systems to operate in a single-machine environment (or multiple machines for operational environments), and configure other required services (e.g., PostGresql).

-Fortunately for us, Drydock and Docker vastly simplifies the entire process by capturing the entire process in a set of lightweight Linux containers.
+Fortunately for us, Ferry and Docker vastly simplifies the entire process by capturing the entire process in a set of lightweight Linux containers.
 This enables developers to quickly stand up a big data stack and attach connectors/clients with zero manual configuration.
 Because Docker is so lightweight, you can even test multiple big data stacks with minimal overhead.